testsigmahq/testsigma-docs/src/pages/docs/integrations/collaboration/slack.md

 ---
-title: "Slack Interation with Testsigma"
+title: "Slack Integration with Testsigma"
 metadesc: "Learn how to configure your Slack channel to receive Pass/Fail/Abort notifications about Test Results as in real-time from Testsigma application"
 noindex: false
 order: 16.21